Plus de détails

 Kalevi Aho (b.
 1949): Minea (Concertante Music for Orchestra), Concerto for Double Bass and Orchestra, Symphony No. 15.
 Eero Munter, double bass.
 Lahti Symphony Orchestra, Osmo Vänskä (Minea), Jaakko Kuusisto (concerto), and Dima Slobodeniouk (symphony), conductors.
-1 SACD BIS-1866.
-Total time CD: 78’19.
+1 SACD Hybrid BIS Records.
+Total time CD: 78:19BIS Records

 After Osmo Vänskä became music director of the Minnesota Orchestra in 2003, it was not unexpected that he would commission a work from Aho.
 The composer writes that he was asked to provide a piece of approximately 15-20 minutes in length, would be suitable as an opener for tour programs, and should feature every member of the orchestra.

 Minea is the result of this commission and is part of the composer’s series of works exploring non-Western musical traditions (other works include the Symphony No. 14 and the Oboe Concerto).
 Woodwinds play a prominent role in the work’s opening, which consists of an emphatic gesture of a rising second, followed by improvisatory, melismatic runs.
 Following a series of impressive orchestral waves, the second section of the work is introduced, led by quiet and hypnotic percussion.
 Aho then builds up to another series of climaxes, leading to the final section of the work, which is a rapid, exciting dash to the finish, brilliantly showcasing Aho’s mastery of the orchestra.